CSci 134 B - Digital Communication and Computation

 Team Programs: Team programs are laboratory programs that are to be worked on in teams of two or more students.
 You are allowed to discuss team programs with your partners, but work with others is restricted to assistance that does not involve the program's logic as with laboratory programs.
 Guideline: Any work that is not the work of your team is considered a violation of the honor code.

 If you do not understand how the honor code applies to a particular assignment, consult your instructor.
 The Department of Computer Science takes the Honor Code seriously.
 Violations are easy to identify and will be dealt with promptly.

 Suggestion: To protect your work, dispose of printouts carefully, and avoid leaving your programs on hard disks in labs and other public storage areas.

-Students should be aware of the Computer Ethics outlined here.
+Students should be aware of the Computing Ethics policies outlined here.
 Violations including uninvited access to private information and malicious tampering or theft of computer equipment or software are subject to disciplinary action.